 It’s a lot easier to enjoy a summit sunrise if you’re not gasping for air and massaging cramps out of your quads.
 That said, working out in the gym is a good way to prepare for working out outside.
 And a great pair of gym shorts is key to getting the most fitness and fun out of your workouts in the gym.

 After months of chalk, sweat, and blood (and maybe a tear or two), we’ve found the best workout shorts on the market.
-The following list represents the best workout shorts in a range of categories.
-Read on — this list is bound to have your next favorite pair of training shorts.
+The following list represents gym shorts in a range of categories.

 - Excellent moisture control

 - Less technical than other shorts

 - No fuss